Arina Charopa: Senior

 In 2014 Season, Charopa began competing at the 2014 LA Lights and won the all-around bronze medal behind Ganna Rizatdinova.
 She then competed at the 2014 Thiais Grand Prix and finished 9th in all-around.
 Charopa then competed at the 2014 Debrecen World Cup finishing 7th in the all-around and won bronze in ribbon.
 Charopa finished 7th in all-around at the 2014 Holon Grand Prix.
 In her second World Cup event, Charopa finished 7th in all-around at the 2014 Lisboa World Cup, she qualified to all 4 event finals and won silver in ribbon.
-On May 3–5, Charopa then competed at the 2014 Kalamata Cup and finished 4th in all-around behind teammate Halkina.
+On 3–5 May Charopa then competed at the 2014 Kalamata Cup and finished 4th in all-around behind teammate Halkina.
 Charopa then competed at the 2014 Corbeil-Essonnes World Cup and finished 11th in all-around.
-On September 5–7, Charopa competed in Senor International tournament in Kazan, Russia where she won the all-around silver behind Russia's Diana Ibragimova.
-On September 22–28, Charopa (along with teammates Melitina Staniouta and Katsiaryna Halkina) represented Belarus at the 2014 World Championships where they took the Team silver with a total of 136.073 points.
+On 5–7 September Charopa competed in Senor International tournament in Kazan, Russia where she won the all-around silver behind Russia's Diana Ibragimova.
+On 22–28 September Charopa (along with teammates Melitina Staniouta and Katsiaryna Halkina) represented Belarus at the 2014 World Championships where they took the Team silver with a total of 136.073 points.

 In 2015 Season, Charopa suffered injury at the start of the season.
-On May 22–24, Charopa competed at the 2015 Tashkent World Cup finishing 11th in the all-around.
-In August, Charopa competed at the MTK Budapest Cup finishing 4th in the all-around behind Russian Arina Averina.
+On 22–24 May Charopa competed at the 2015 Tashkent World Cup finishing 11th in the all-around.
+In August Charopa competed at the MTK Budapest Cup finishing 4th in the all-around behind Russian Arina Averina.
 In apparatus finals, Charopa won bronze in clubs and ribbon.
-On September 9–13, Charopa (together with teammates Melitina Staniouta, Katsiaryna Halkina and Hanna Bazhko) competed at the 2015 World Championships in Stuttgart, with Team Belarus winning the silver.
-On October 2–4, Charopa together with teammates Melitina Staniouta and junior Yulia Isachanka represented Team Dinamo Minsk at the 2015 Aeon Cup in Tokyo Japan, Charopa finished 13th in the individual all-around finals and with team Belarus finishing 3rd in the overall standings.
+On 9–13 September Charopa (together with teammates Melitina Staniouta, Katsiaryna Halkina and Hanna Bazhko) competed at the 2015 World Championships in Stuttgart, with Team Belarus winning the silver.
+On 2–4 October Charopa, together with teammates Melitina Staniouta and junior Yulia Isachanka, represented Team Dinamo Minsk at the 2015 Aeon Cup in Tokyo Japan, Charopa finished 13th in the individual all-around finals and with team Belarus finishing 3rd in the overall standings.

 Charopa completed her career at the end of the 2016 Season.